 Handwashing Your Sleeping Bag

-Fill your bath with 150mm of warm water and add a pure, mild soap, detergent or Granger's Performance Wash.
+Fill your bath to a depth of 150 mm of warm water and add a pure, mild soap, detergent or Granger's Performance Wash.

 Place your bag into the tub and gently massage the water into the bag by adding pressure from above with your open hands until the bag is saturated.
 When your bag is laden with water, do not attempt to lift it out.